mmkhinintn/final_project/README.md

 6) Metabase (reporting)

 - Open Metabase at `http://localhost:3000` and configure your admin account on first run
-- Connect Metabase to the `analytics` schema to view dashboards
+- Connect Metabase to the churn_db database and select the customer_churn table to view dashboards
-- you can finally see the data via
+- You can visualize the data as shown below:
 ![churn_customers](images/churn_customers.PNG)

 ## 📊 Example Dashboards